 “Working with social services departments and others throughout the country, it provides modest holidays for people who desperately need them.

-“Last year, 3,820 families were helped.
+“Last year [in 2018], 3,820 families were helped.
 It cost around £1.5 million pounds – every penny from donations, or raised by enterprising individuals, many of whom work in the often-maligned travel trade.

 “A trade which also helps with discounted fares and accommodation, and doesn’t make a fuss about doing it.